-Jade Plant prefer at least 4 hours of direct sunlight each day but is able of surviving in bright, indirect light.
+Jade Plant prefers at least 4 hours of direct sunlight each day but can survive in bright, indirect light.
 Inadequate light conditions cause a plant to develop deep-green leaves and drooping stems.
 The plant is not necessarily unhealthy but is not receiving the sunlight necessary for compact growth and red-tinted leaves.

 2. Improper Watering or Fertilizing